-There are two ways of freezing the meat that you’ll be cutting.
+- There are two different ways of freezing the meat that you’ll be cutting.
 You can place it on a rimmed baking sheet and put it in the freezer, uncovered, for about 20-25 minutes.
-You can be extra efficient and use these minutes to do all the prep work for your recipe – chopping veggies, pouring some wine, getting the rice on the stove, etc.
+You can be extra efficient as you will have enough time to do the kind of prep work required for your recipe – chopping veggies, getting the rice on the stove, etc.

 Once your meat comes out of the freezer, you will notice that it has firmed up nicely, which will make it a lot easier to handle and cut.
 At this point, you should have no issues getting the desired thinness that you need.

 It is recommended that you cut your slices no thicker than a quarter-inch – the thinner you can get it, the better.